belarbic/CMS/accessibility-report.md

 * At most, the layout is spaced it well enough for all users to be able to access them easily.

 ## Question 2
+Our chat messaging system would be marketed towards communities and organizations that need efficient, real-time communication, such as small businesses, professional teams, social groups and friends.
+It is particularly suited for those seeking a user-friendly platform with essential features like message editing and deletion, providing flexibility and accessibility for users of all technical skill levels.
+Additionally, the program's customizable design makes it appealing for developers or businesses looking to integrate communication features into their existing platforms.
+Its focus on simplicity and functionality ensures it meets the needs of both formal and casual communication settings, making it versatile for all audiences.

 ## Question 3